 Colour and Examples of behaviour

 Consequences

-NO COLOUR ❖ Ready
+NO COLOUR Ready

-❖ Respectful
+Respectful

 ❖ Safe

 GREEN Rough play including unkind behaviour towards others ie. unkind words/

 hands / feet

 Pupil receives a Refusal to follow instructions in the classroom and on the playground

 verbal warning.
 Refusal to come into the building at the end of playtime

 Disrupting a lesson by calling out, talking or silliness

 ❖ Swearing

-❖ Not respecting equipment
+Not respecting equipment

-❖ Not completing tasks on time.
+Not completing tasks on time.

 Not listening to a staff member or class member

 ❖ Distracting others

 YELLOW For ignoring a green verbal warning and carrying on with behaviour that

 Pupil is given 5 they have been spoken to about.

 minutes time to

 think.

 ORANGE Continued non-compliance and / or persistent green behaviour, following

 Pupil is given a verbal (green) warning and 5 minutes time to think.

 time outside

 the room to

 think.

-Unsafe behaviour around the school site
+RED - NOT Unsafe behaviour around the school site

-RED - NOT BEING SAFE Onsare behaviour around the school site Refusal to enter or leave the classroom causing high levels of disruption
+BEING SAFE Refusal to enter or leave the classroom causing high levels of disruption

-Pupil spends 10 Refusal to effect or leave the classroom causing fight levels of disruption Swearing directly at an adult

-minutes Swearing directly at an addit Violence towards children or adults
+Pupil spends 10 Violence towards children or adults

-supervised Violence towards criticien of addits Throwing, kicking or tipping furniture
+minutes Throwing, kicking or tipping furniture, objects or equipment

-withdrawal
+supervised Intentional damage to school property

-with a senior Racist language / actions
+withdrawal Racist language / actions

-member of Homophobic language / actions
+with a senior + Homophobic language / actions

-staff. ❖ Bullying
+member of ❖ Bullying

+staff.
 Threats made to adults or children

-❖ Swearing at another person
+Swearing at another person

-Running around school during lesson time

-Throwing objects or equipment aggressively

 Hurting someone through rough or inappropriate behaviour